howsoai/howso-docs/source/user_guide/advanced_capabilities/influential_cases.rst

 React
 ^^^^^

-Calling :meth:`~Trainee.react` with on the test case will retrieve the details for that case.
+Calling :meth:`~Trainee.react` on the test case will retrieve the details for that case.
 The details in the sections above may be retrieved all at once as shown below.